Project Management.com Community Ambassadors Program

 Emily greatly enjoys being a part of PMI’s online community, as her busy schedule makes it difficult to stay active in her local Chapter.
 Offering opportunities for connection and a sense of community, ProjectManagement.com provides Project Managers with access to a wealth of knowledge at their fingertips.
 Emily loves that global viewpoints are represented within the community, and there is a diversity of experience and opinions.
 As a Community Ambassador, Emily hopes to help other Project Managers to learn and develop by encouraging collaboration and discussion and making everyone feel comfortable participating – whether they are new to the community or experienced professionals.

-Andrew Craig is a Consultant for North Highland Worldwide Consulting.
+Drew Craig is a Consultant for North Highland Worldwide Consulting.
 As an Expert Practitioner in the Program and Project Management Office, he supports transformation initiatives and Community of Excellence development engagements.
-Andrew is a consummate professional and student of the profession with a passion for learning and bringing the best out of others.
+Drew is a consummate professional and student of the profession with a passion for learning and bringing the best out of others.

-Andrew’s style has largely been centered around inclusivity and collaboration, understanding that project management moves at the speed of decisions and without getting people together to have conversations, progress will be limited or veer off into an unexpected direction.
-Andrew has been successful in leading organizations to collectively, and effectively, make decisions and drive solutions forward to success.
+Drew’s style has largely been centered around inclusivity and collaboration, understanding that project management moves at the speed of decisions and without getting people together to have conversations, progress will be limited or veer off into an unexpected direction.
+Drew has been successful in leading organizations to collectively, and effectively, make decisions and drive solutions forward to success.

 Project Management.com Ambassadors Program FAQs